-24 The health center must maintain documentation of adherence to requirements outlined in the bylaws.
+&lt;sup>24 The health center must maintain documentation of adherence to requirements outlined in the bylaws.

-25 For the purposes of the Health Center Program, the term "board member" refers only to voting members of the board.
+&lt;sup>25 For the purposes of the Health Center Program, the term "board member" refers only to voting members of the board.

-26 For the purposes of board composition, a patient is an individual who has received at least one service in the past 24 months that generated a health center visit, where both the service and the site where the service was received are within the current/proposed scope of project.
+&lt;sup>26 For the purposes of board composition, a patient is an individual who has received at least one service in the past 24 months that generated a health center visit, where both the service and the site where the service was received are within the current/proposed scope of project.

-- d) Non-patient members are representative of the community in which the health center is located, either by living or working in the community or by having a demonstrable connection to the community. - e) Non-patient members provide relevant expertise and skills (e.g., community affairs, local government, finance and banking, legal affairs, trade unions and other commercial and industrial concerns, social services) (compliance demonstrated on Form 6A: Board Member Characteristics). - f) No more than one-half of non-patient board members may earn more than 10 percent of their annual income from the health care industry (compliance demonstrated on Form 6A: Board Member Characteristics). - g) Health center employees, contractors, and immediate family members of employees may not be health center board members.27 - h) Board meetings occur monthly. i) Approving the selection and dismissal or termination of the project director/CEO. - j) Approving applications related to the health center project, including approving the annual budget, which outlines the proposed uses of both federal Health Center Program award and non-federal resources, including revenue. - k) Approving proposed sites, hours of operation, and services. - Evaluating the performance of the health center. - m) Establishing or adopting policy related to the operations of the health center. - n) Assuring the health center operates in compliance with applicable federal, state, and local laws and regulations. - o) If you are requesting funding to target any special populations, you have at least one representative on the board from/for each special population who can clearly communicate the special population's needs/concerns (e.g., migratory and seasonal agricultural workers advocate, former or current homeless individual, current resident of public housing). - 2) Describe how your governing board (consistent with Attachment 3: Project Organizational Chart) maintains authority and oversight over the proposed project, as outlined in Attachments 2: Bylaws, 6: Co-Applicant Agreement, and 8: Articles of Incorporation.
-Specifically affirm that: - a) No individual, entity, or committee (including, but not limited to, an executive committee authorized by the board) reserves or has approval/veto power over the board with regard to the required authorities and functions. - b) Collaboration or agreements with other entities do not restrict or infringe upon the board's required authorities and functions. - c) New public agency applicants with a co-applicant board: Attachment 6: Co-Applicant Agreement delegates the required authorities and functions to the co-applicant board and delineates the respective roles and responsibilities of the public agency and the co-applicant in carrying out the project.
+- (compliance demonstrated on Form 6A: Board Member Characteristics, consistent with Form 4: Community Characteristics). - d) \\\ Non-patient members are representative of the community in which the health center is located, either by living or working in the community or by having a demonstrable connection to the community. - e) \ Non-patient members provide relevant expertise and skills (e.g., community affairs, local government, finance and banking, legal affairs, trade unions and other commercial and industrial concerns, social services) (compliance demonstrated on Form 6A: Board Member Characteristics). - f) \\\ No more than one-half of non-patient board members may earn more than 10 percent of their annual income from the health care industry (compliance demonstrated on Form 6A: Board Member Characteristics). - g) \\\ Health center employees, contractors, and immediate family members of employees may not be health center board members. - h) \\\ Board meetings occur monthly. - \ Approving the selection and dismissal or termination of the project director/CEO. - j) \\\ Approving applications related to the health center project, including approving the annual budget, which outlines the proposed uses of both federal Health Center Program award and non-federal resources, including revenue. - k) \\\ Approving proposed sites, hours of operation, and services.

+I) \\\ Evaluating the performance of the health center.

+- m) \ Establishing or adopting policy related to the operations of the health center. n) \ Assuring the health center operates in compliance with applicable federal, state, and local laws and regulations. - o) \ If you are requesting funding to target any special populations, you have at least one representative on the board from/for each special population who can clearly communicate the special population's needs/concerns (e.g., migratory and seasonal agricultural workers advocate, former or current homeless individual, current resident of public housing). - 2) Describe how your governing board (consistent with Attachment 3: Project Organizational Chart) maintains authority and oversight over the proposed project, as outlined in Attachments 2: Bylaws, 6: Co-Applicant Agreement, and 8: Articles of Incorporation.
+Specifically affirm that: - a) \ No individual, entity, or committee (including, but not limited to, an executive committee authorized by the board) reserves or has approval/veto power over the board with regard to the required authorities and functions. - b) \\\ Collaboration or agreements with other entities do not restrict or infringe upon the board's required authorities and functions. - c) \ New public agency applicants with a co-applicant board: Attachment 6: Co-Applicant Agreement delegates the required authorities and functions to the

-27 In the case of public agencies with co-applicant boards, this includes employees or immediate family members of either the co-applicant organization or of the public agency component in which the health center project is located (for example, employees within the same department, division, or agency).
+&lt;sup>27 In the case of public agencies with co-applicant boards, this includes employees or immediate family members of either the co-applicant organization or of the public agency component in which the health center project is located (for example, employees within the same department, division, or agency).